schnerring/schnerring.github.io/content/posts/use-terraform-to-deploy-an-azure-kubernetes-service-aks-cluster-traefik-2-cert-manager-and-lets-encrypt/index.md

 terraform apply infrastructure.tfplan
 ```

+I already mentioned this earlier.
+The need for the workaround above also stems from the fact that we stack Kubernetes cluster infrastructure with Kubernetes resources inside the same module which the [official Kubernetes provider documentation discourages](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs#stacking-with-managed-kubernetes-cluster-resources).
+To save you a headache, please adhere to the docs and separate cluster and Kubernetes resources into different modules, if you plan on using this code for production!

-Besides that caveat, we created a pretty cool solution, fully managed by Terraform, didn't we?
+Other than that, we created a pretty cool solution, fully managed by Terraform, did we not?

 You can find all the code on GitHub in my [schnerring/infrastructure repository](https://github.com/schnerring/infrastructure/blob/0.1.0/k8s.tf), which is evolving continuously.
 After committing the code to the repo, I added the `0.1.0` tag.
 This way, in the future, we can easily find the code depicted in this post.